TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 There are two values:

-- `no-preference`, the default animation settings.
+- `no-preference`, the default animation settings
 - `reduce`, the modified animation settings.

 [Prefers-reduced-motion has good browser support](https://caniuse.com/prefers-reduced-motion) at 91.75%.